Bloom-host/BloomDocs/docs/using_the_panel/2fa.md

 ## Game Panel 2FA

-To setup 2FA in the game panel area, head over to [Account Security](https://mc.bloom.host/account/security) in the game panel area.
+To set up 2FA in the game panel area, head over to [Account Security](https://mc.bloom.host/account/security) in the game panel area.

 Hit **Enable 2-Factor Authentication** to show a QR code that you can scan.